Ezibenroc/beertorrent/report.md

 * **WATCHER** Watching of all registered sockets, using the function `poll`.
 This function blocks the thread till there is an available socket (i.e. a socket with non-blocking reading).
 The `watcher` thread then put all readable sockets in the queue `request`.
-These sockets will then be poped by one of the thread `sender` threads (defined after).
+These sockets will then be popped by one of the thread `sender` threads (defined after).
 The socket's messages will be handled, then the `sender` threads will put them in the queue `handled_request`.
 The `watcher` thread will pop them to put them back in the watching set of the `poll` function.